PaulXiCao/PaulXiCao.github.io/collections/_posts/2024-07-14-cpp-modules-dual-build.md

 ## Normal header include build

-At first lets make sure that the normal header include should still works fine.
+At first lets make sure that the normal header include still works fine.
 Thus we define the macros s.t. `#pragma once` is used, all headers get included (e.g. `<string>`), and `MODULE_EXPORT` expands to an empty value.

 ## The `MODULE_EXPORT` macro